shawninder/music/static/texts/privacy.en.md

 # Privacy Policy

 > Effective date: TBD
+> Last updated: Feb 22, 2019

-Crowd's Play ("us", "we", or "our") operates the Crowd's Play mobile application (the "Service").
+Crowd's Play ("us", "we", or "our") operates the https://crowds-play.com website and all of the accompanying apps and extensions (the "Service").

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.

 We use your data to provide and improve the Service.
 By using the Service, you agree to the collection and use of information in accordance with this policy.
-Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our [Terms and Conditions](/terms).
+Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our [Terms and Conditions](/static/text/terms.en.md#terms).

 ## Information Collection And Use
 We collect several different types of information for various purposes to provide and improve our Service to you.